Harbin Heilongjiang, China Travel Guide

 Explore side streets off Zhongyang Dajie for more historic structures and a quieter atmosphere.

-Has unique "Baroque" style blending Chinese and Continental elements, offering a glimpse into an older Harbin.
+Contains one-of-a-kind "Baroque" style blending Chinese and European elements, offering a glimpse into an older Harbin.

-A large and active A buddhist place of worship showing authentic Chinese temple architecture and calm courtyards.
+A large and active A buddhist place of worship showing authentic Chinese temple architecture and tranquil courtyards.

 One of the largest Confucian temples in Northeast China, providing insight into Confucian philosophy.